About

 Troubador Press is dedicated to preserving the past while sharing it with the future.

-Revived in 2025, located in the Blue Ridge Mountains of Western North Carolina near Asheville, Troubador Press is a archival micro-press and focuses on digital preservation services that are dedicated to the technical rescue and revitalization of at-risk creative history.
-We bridge the gap between decaying analog archives and the digital future by combining museum-grade imaging with independent publishing.
+Revived in 2025, located in the Blue Ridge Mountains of Western North Carolina near Asheville, Troubador Press is a archival micro-press with a secondary focus on archival preservation services.

 About

 Originally founded in 1956, Troubador Press was a pioneer of the "Golden Age" of independent publishing.
 Troubador Press started the “adult” color book long before the modern craze, they were also at one point the largest publisher of beat poetry in the United States.
 Today, we have evolved into a specialized micro-press and preservation digital services company.
-While we honor the legacy of founders Malcolm Whyte and Brady Harris, our modern focus is the preservation of the catalog they built.
+While we honor the legacy of founders Malcolm Whyte and Brayton (Brady Harris), our modern focus is the preservation of the catalog they built.

 What Troubador Press Offers